jschulzz/CS499-Senior-Project-Group-A/README.md

     pip install vaderSentiment

     pip install botometer

+    pip install scikit-learn

+Update the `buildEnv.sh` file with your email so you can approve new local accounts

 Inside the mysite folder of project directory

     . ./buildEnv.sh    // not a typo, there are multiple dots

     python manage.py migrate